Japanese Class

 How to Attend

-Tohokudai ID is a secured IT account provided by Tohoku University to those who are admitted to Tohoku University, and is different from the student ID number.
-If you have not been provided the Tohokudai ID yet, please ask your host laboratory.
-It usually takes time to be provided, depending on the schedule of committee that approves your admission and internal procedures, etc.
+*Tohoku University account is a secured IT account provided by Tohoku University to those who are admitted to Tohoku University, and is different from the student ID number.
+If you have not been provided with the account yet, please consult your host laboratory.
+It usually takes time to be issued, depending on the schedule of committee that approves your admission and internal procedures, etc.

 Courses